 Valerie has worked on many projects nationally and in Ireland, exploring the future of Education, and in particular how the sector needs to evolve to meet the needs of our 21st century learners.
-Valerie is a Chartered Member of CMI, and an Academic Associate with CIPD.
-Passionate about lifelong learning, Valerie’s own learning journey has involved studying with institutions including MIT, The Presencing Institute, The International Futures Forum and The Bateson Institute.
+Valerie is a Chartered Member of CMI, an Academic Associate with CIPD and an Executive Coach.
+Passionate about lifelong learning, Valerie’s own learning journey has involved studying with institutions including MIT, The Presencing Institute, Margaret Wheatley, The International Futures Forum and The Bateson Institute.

 What can people expect from the Emerging Leadership Programme?

 ‘The Emerging Leadership programme is made up of two CMI units and is suitable for middle managers and those aspiring to lead at middle management level.
 Studying this programme gives you the opportunity to not only learn about management theories and practices, but also to learn about yourself, your leadership style, your strengths, and the areas you would like to further develop.
 Participants benefit from connecting with other managers from across the sector in Scotland and on successful completion of the programme and two written assignments, they gain a CMI Certificate in Management and Leadership at QCF level 5 (SCQF level 8).’

 Can you tell us about the different units?